Investor News: Johnson Fistel - GuruFocus.com

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker ([email protected]) by email or phone at 619-814-4471.
 If emailing, please include a phone number.

-According to the lawsuit, throughout the Class Period, defendants made materially false and misleading statements and/or failed to disclose that: (1) LivePerson failed to address any material weaknesses with internal controls; (2) LivePerson’s third quarter financial statements, ended in September 30, 2022 failed to disclose WildHealth’s suspension of Medicare reimbursement; (3) as a result, LivePerson’s fourth quarter 2022 revenue would be affected; and (4) as a result, Defendants’ statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.
-When the true details entered the market, the lawsuit claims that investors suffered damages.
+The complaint filed in this class action alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose materially adverse facts about the Company’s business, operations, and prospects.
+Specifically, Defendants failed to disclose to investors: (1) that the sale of Open Edge equipment should be accounted as financing leases; (2) that there were material weaknesses in the Company’s internal controls over financial reporting related to Open Edge transactions; (3) that, as a result, the Company’s revenue had been overstated in certain periods; and (4) that, as a result of the foregoing, Defendant’s positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.

-A lead plaintiff will act on behalf of all other class members in directing the LivePerson, Inc. class-action lawsuit.
+A lead plaintiff will act on behalf of all other class members in directing the class-action lawsuit.
 The lead plaintiff can select a law firm of its choice to litigate the class-action lawsuit.
-An investor's ability to share any potential future recovery of the LivePerson, Inc. class action lawsuit is not dependent upon serving as lead plaintiff.
+An investor's ability to share any potential future recovery of the class action lawsuit is not dependent upon serving as lead plaintiff.

 For more information regarding the lead plaintiff process please refer to https://www.johnsonfistel.com/lead-plaintiff-deadlines.